Each month, find out what motivates ORA Orthopedics’ physicians to practice and treat patients in the Quad Cities in our What Moves Me feature.

 Covering high school sports is awesome because it is exciting to watch young athletes grow and change so fast as they mature into young adults.
 I am starting to see kids graduate who were just freshman when I first started covering Rocky, which is also fantastic.
 It’s an honor to cover Rocky, with its storied sports history and exceptional athletes.
 I can’t imagine another high school in the QCA with tougher athletes than those at Rocky.

 When you are not working as a team physician, how do you spend your free time?

-Actually, I try to combine being a team physician and spending time with my three boys (Tyler 6, Griffin 4, and Maddox 2).
+Actually, I try to combine being a team physician and spending time with my 3 boys.
 I will try to bring them to as many sporting events as possible so they will come to an Augie football or basketball game with me or go to the Mallards hockey games.
 They have probably been to more hockey games than any other kids in the Quad Cities, but I think they go more for the candy than anything else.
 I figure at least they are watching live hockey, right?